Graph theory-based automated quantum algorithm for efficient querying of acyclic and multiloop causal configurations: The Minimum Clique-optimised quantum algorithm

-The design of the oracle operator requires to identify the eloop clauses encoding the causal conditions, and to define the order in which the eloop clauses are applied.
-The eloop clauses are implemented through multicontrolled Toffoli gates and XNOT gates, where the XNOT gates play the role of generating the states $\bar{s}_j$.
-The order in which the gates are applied directly impacts the quantum depth of the quantum circuit.
-In this section we present an automated optimisation process to reduce the quantum depth by defining the more efficient order to apply the eloop clauses.
+The oracle operator is composed by the eloop clauses, which are implemented through multicontrolled Toffoli gates and XNOT gates, the XNOT gates play the role of generating the states $\bar{s}_j$.
+Given that the order in which the gates are implemented in the quantum circuit directly impacts the quantum circuit depth, in this section we present an automated optimisation process to reduce the quantum depth by defining an optimal order to apply the eloop clauses.

-The central idea is to group the eloop clauses in the diagram into sets.
-As a first stage, we cluster the clauses that have no common edges; the second stage considers the remaining eloop clauses of the diagram which satisfy the condition that they match at least one state $s_j$ or $\bar{s}_j$.
-Explicitly, these two stages can be related only by Boolean conditions $s_k$ and $\bar{s}_k$ for some $k$ such that if $s_k\in c_i$ and $\bar{s}_k \in c_j$, then \beq s_k \in c_i \cap \bar{c}_j. \eeq At quantum circuit level, the condition in \Eq{eq:oracle_condition} allows to apply a single column of XNOT gates, which prepares the corresponding states for all the clauses belonging to the set, followed by applying the corresponding multicontrolled Toffoli gates.
-In the third stage, the clause corresponding to the condition of the outer edges of the diagram is taken as an independent set, given the fact that including XNOT gates it is not necessary to prepare the states of this clause.
+The central idea is to group the eloop clauses from \texttt{MAUXc}$^{(\Lambda,e)}$ into sets, and then optimise the order in which the sets are implemented.
+Starting with the grouping of eloop clauses, we take advantage of the \texttt{MutualAuxMatrix} algorithm (Algorithm~\ref{alg:uno}) grouping structure to generate the algorithm called \texttt{MutualClausesMatrix} (Algorithm~\ref{alg:tres}) by modifying the clustering condition.
+The \texttt{MutualClausesMatrix} algorithm applied to the eloop clauses in \Eq{3_clauses_reduced} generates an adjacency matrix of mutually compatible clauses by establishing three clustering conditions.
+The first condition is to select the clauses that can be applied in the same time step, i.e., those clauses that have no common edges.
+The second condition considers the remaining eloop clauses of the diagram which match at least one state $s_k$ or $\bar{s}_k$.
+Explicitly, if $s_k\in c_i$ and $\bar{s}_k \in c_j$, then \beq s_k \in c_i \cap \bar{c}_j. \eeq At quantum circuit level, the condition in \Eq{eq:oracle_condition} allows us to apply a single column of XNOT gates, which prepares the corresponding states for all the clauses belonging to the set, followed by applying the corresponding multicontrolled Toffoli gates.
+The last condition takes as an independent set the eloop clause corresponding to the outer edges of the diagram.

-The adjacency matrix associated to the eloop clauses must satisfy the three stages described above, and through the \texttt{GraphConditionCombination} algorithm the possible set combinations are reduced.
-The advantage of this oracle design is that with the first stage we enable multiple eloop clauses to be applied in a single time step, and with the second stage we prevent an additional contribution to the quantum depth value by applying a single column of XNOT gates.
+The advantage of including this procedure in the oracle design is that, with the first condition we enable multiple eloop clauses to be applied in a single time step, with the second condition we reduce the number of XNOT gates by preventing additional contributions to the quantum depth through the application of a single column of XNOT gates, and with the last condition we take advantage that preparing the states associated with the eloop clause of the outer edges does not require XNOT gates because we always tag one of its edges in an specific state.